Intervention? Detox? Treatment? Transitional Housing? The Professional’s Perspective Explains How They Work

 I’m confused by the terms I am hearing: What is an “intervention,” and what is a “detox?”
-And how do these fit together with “treatment” or “sober living?”
+And how do these fit together with “treatment” or “transitional housing" or "sober living?”

 Dependency on drugs and alcohol may call for a medically-supervised detoxification (“detox”) that reduces physical comfort while monitoring health and safety.
 Detox, ranging from five to ten days in length, is often necessary before an individual can benefit from treatment.

-The final step in a comprehensive continuum of care would be sober living. research shows that people who move from treatment to a sober living community are much more likely to build strong, healthy foundations of recovery.
+The final step in a comprehensive continuum of care would be transitional housing (often called "sober living.")
+Research shows that people who move from treatment to a transitional housing community are much more likely to build strong, healthy foundations of recovery.
 The more time someone spends in a sober, supportive community, the better the chances of avoiding relapse.
 Residents in a sober living community (sometimes called “transitional living” or “halfway houses.”) can rebuild self-esteem, regain health, develop life skills, and become self-sufficient with the support from a community of like-minded people who want the same thing: sustained recovery.